© Ene | Dreamstime.com

 What makes some people able to handle the occasional gastronomical indulgence while others seem doomed to pay a high price?
 The answer may lie in how much stomach acid that individual produces or whether they have shut off that production with “the purple pill,” thinking it’s the right thing to do for relief from indigestion symptoms.

-Can Low Stomach Acid Really Cause Heartburn?
+Can Low Acid in Stomach Really Cause Heartburn?

 The fact is that what causes heartburn and other signs of poor digestion may be the common age-related problem of low stomach acid.
 Another research study published in 2012 concluded there was a direct association between indigestion symptoms and low stomach acid, especially in the female patients who participated in the study.

-Low Stomach Acid Causes
+What Causes Low Stomach Acid

 The condition of low stomach acid production is officially known as hypochlorhydria.
 When the Gastrointestinal Center at the University of Manchester in Manchester, England, conducted the aforementioned study on low stomach acid, its authors detailed recent discoveries about how aging affects digestive function.
 The researchers confirmed what many naturopathic and integrative medicine practitioners have been championing for years—that aging and other factors lead to decreased stomach acid production, and hypochlorhydria symptoms can cause not only uncomfortable digestive issues but more serious problems as well.